View Nepal in Detail

 Footwear

-• Wool or Hiking Socks: Bring 2–3 pairs to keep your feet warm and dry.
+• Wool or Hiking Socks: 2–3 pairs to keep your feet dry and warm.

-• Sandals or Slippers: Perfect for relaxing your feet in the evening.
+• Sandals or Slippers: Good for relaxing after a long trek.

 Undergarments

-• Quick-Dry Underwear: Keeps you comfortable and dry while hiking.
+• Quick-Dry Underwear: Keeps you dry and comfortable while walking.

-• Sports Bra (for women): Supportive and comfortable for trekking.
+• Sports Bra (for women): Supportive and breathable for trekking.

-• Altitude Pills (Diamox): Optional, but worth carrying if you’re sensitive to elevation.
+• Altitude Pills (Diamox): Optional, but can help if you feel the height.

-• Sunscreen & Lip Balm: Choose high SPF to protect from the strong mountain sun.
+• Sunscreen & Lip Balm: High SPF to protect from strong sun.

 Other Essentials

-• Hand Sanitizer: Easy hygiene when water isn’t available.
+• Hand Sanitizer: Use when there’s no water around.

 FAQs for Khopra Danda Trek Including Poon Hill